Welcome to IMIA

-IMIA Member Societies may organize into regional groups.
-IMIA regions exist for all parts of the world; Asia/Pacific (APA- MI), Europe (EFMI), Latin America and the Caribbean (IMIA-LAC), Africa (HELI- NA), North America (Canada and the U.S.A.) and the Middle East and North African (MENAHIA).
-Regions are represented at the IMIA General Assembly and Board by Vice Presidents appointed by their respective regional organizations.
+IMIA Member Societies may organise into regional groups.
+IMIA regions now exist for all parts of the world, i.e. Asia/Pacific (APAMI), Europe (EFMI), Latin America and the Caribbean (IMIA-LAC), Africa (HELINA), the Middle East (MEAHI) and North America.
+Regions are represented at the IMIA General Assembly and Board by Vice Presidents appointed by their respective regional organisations.

-Affiliate Members consist of international organizations that share an interest in the broad field of health and biomedical informatics.
+Affliate Members consist of international organisations that share an interest in the broad field of health and biomedical informatics.
 In addition to the WHO and IFIP, the International Federation of Health Information Management Associations (IFHIMA) is an affiliate member of IMIA.
 IMIA has Liaison Officers to WHO , to IFIP, and to ISO, who are working collaboratively on activities and projects of mutual interest.

 Honorary Fellows are individuals who have demonstrated exceptional meritorious service in furthering the aims and interests of IMIA; fellowship is conferred for life.